nepenth/knowledge-base/README.md

 ### Programming Languages <a name="programming-languages"></a>
-The "Programming Languages" category provides information and resources on various programming languages, including Java and Shell Scripting, to help developers improve their coding skills and solve technical problems.
-This category currently covers two subcategories, offering a total of four items to support language-specific learning and troubleshooting.
+The Programming Languages category provides resources and guides on various programming languages, including Java and Shell Scripting, to help developers improve their coding skills and troubleshoot common issues.
+This category currently covers two subcategories, offering a total of four items to support language-specific development and scripting needs.
 *Subcategories: Java, Shell Scripting*
 *Items: 4*